-George has extensive experience with cognitive limb differences and blunt trauma care.
+Extensive experience with limb differences and blunt trauma care.

 Our Director of Prosthetics, George Villarruel, CP, is a dedicated professional clinician with over 25 years of experience in upper and lower extremity prosthetics with pediatric, adult and geriatric patients.
-Experienced with fitting patients with different lower and upper amputations whether congenital or traumatic due to cancer, peripheral vascular disease or infection.
-Levels of amputation may include Boyd’s, Symes, fibular hemimelia, PFFD, hip disarticulation and their appropriate treatment protocols.
+He is experienced with fitting patients with different lower and upper amputations whether congenital or traumatic due to cancer, peripheral vascular disease or infection.
+Levels of amputation include Boyd’s, Symes, fibular hemimelia, PFFD, hip disarticulation and their appropriate treatment protocols.

 George is able deliver top quality patient care for non-English speaking patients, which leads to more positive outcomes.
 We know how confusing the process can be and we do everything we can to minimize problems resulting from poor communication.
 Our staff of prosthetists want to work with you and your team of providers to resolve challenges and help you meet your goals.